 - Two local tournaments, usually within 30-45 minutes of Roseville

-- Additional tournament added in July if your team qualifies for a state tournament bid
+- 1 or 2 additional tournaments added in July if your team qualifies for one or both state tournament bids

 - Each tournament has a minimum of three games played on Friday and Saturday, with additional games on Sunday depending on team qualification